OscarKlemenz/Star-Cluster-Classifier/README.md

 # Star-Cluster-Classifier

-This is the repository of code for my work on my literature review - <b>Classification of star clusters in astronomical imaging using synthetic clusters as a training sample<b>
+This is the repository of code for my work on my literature review - <b>Classification of star clusters in astronomical imaging using synthetic clusters as a training sample</b>

+### The Virtual Environment

+Launching the environment:
+`source myenv/bin/activate`

+Exiting the environment:
+`deactivate`